Emergency

 Knocked-out teeth

-If you happen to have a tooth knocked out, retrieve the tooth, hold it by the crown (the part of your tooth that you chew food with and is normally visible in your mouth), and handle it carefully during transport.
+If you happen to have a permanent tooth knocked out, retrieve the tooth, hold it by the tooth crown (the part of your tooth that you chew food with and is normally visible in your mouth), and handle it carefully during emergency transport.
 Do not scrub it or remove any attached tissue fragments.
-If possible, put the tooth back in place, but make sure it’s facing the right way.
-Don’t force it into the socket if you are unable to reinsert the tooth.
-Instead, place it in a small container of milk, or a cup of water with a pinch of table salt will also work if you don’t have any milk.
-Contact us as soon as possible and bring the tooth with you.
-Seeking immediate attention – within an hour of the injury – gives you a higher chance of having it repositioned.
+If possible, put the displaced tooth back in place, but make sure it’s facing the right anatomical way.
+Don’t force it into the tooth socket if you are unable to reinsert the displaced tooth.
+Instead, place it in a small storage container of dairy milk, or a cup of drinking water with a pinch of table salt will also work if you don’t have any dairy milk.
+Contact our dental office as soon as possible and bring the preserved tooth with you.
+Seeking immediate medical attention – within an hour of the dental injury – gives you a higher chance of having it successfully repositioned.

 4